Max Kless

 That’s not sentiment.
 It’s an engineering claim about where accountability lives.

-second switchback: “fair” is not one setting Link to heading
+second switchback: “fair” isn’t one setting Link to heading

 Even if the model is just estimating risk, we still have to ask what kind of “fair” it’s optimized for.
-This is where the story gets uncomfortable for anyone who wants a single metric.
+Here’s where the story gets uncomfortable for anyone who wants a single metric.

 Fairness has no shortage of definitions.
 It has a surplus, and they conflict.